zengular/react-widget-repository/README.md

 ## Turn on DOM observer

-You can initialize the repository with the observer.
-This way it listens to dom changes, and looks for new widgets added.
+You can initialize the repository with observer (just pass `true` to the run method, or call the `observe()` method).
+From this, it listens to DOM changes, and handles every dynamycally added widgets.

 ```js
 repository.run(true);